kip2/migrate/README.md

 # Executing Migrations

-Once the environment setup and preliminary steps are completed, execute the following command to perform the migration.
+After the environment setup and pre-preparation are complete, the migration will be executed with the following command.

 ```shell
 migrate